EmmanuelNiyi/callibrium/current_state.md

-# 📌 Current Progress on the Modular Schedule Generator (Pre-PoC)
+# 📌 Current Progress on the Modular Schedule Generator (Pre-PoC / Early Development)

-I’ve built the earliest version of the modular roster generator as a **pre–proof of concept** using Google OR-Tools.
-The focus at this stage was to keep the setup extremely small and simple while still capturing the **core principle of modularity** — making constraints plug-and-play.
+I’ve developed the earliest version of the **modular roster generator** as a pre–proof-of-concept using **Google OR-Tools**.
+This version builds on the original 7-day prototype to handle multiple shifts, weekend-specific rules, and configurable constraints, while preserving the core principle of **modularity**—allowing constraints to be plug-and-play.

 ---

-## Scope of This Version
+## **Scope of This Version**

-- **Timeframe:** 7 days (1 week).
+- **Timeframe:** Configurable via `start_date` and `end_date` (full month support).
-- **Shifts:** Only **one shift per day** (no multiple shifts yet).
+- **Shifts:** Multiple shift types per day (e.g., `"Ward"` and `"Emergency"`).
-- **Users:** Multiple assignees can be scheduled.
+- **Users:** Multiple assignees can be scheduled dynamically.
+- **Weekends:** Weekend detection built-in, with optional weekend-specific coverage and fairness rules.

 ---

-## Constraints Implemented
+## **Constraints Implemented**

-1. **Coverage constraint** – each day has a required number of assignees.
-2. **Rest constraint** – ensures minimum spacing between assignments (no back-to-back scheduling if rest is required).
-3. **Unavailability constraint** – prevents assigning a person on days they are marked as unavailable.
+1. **Coverage Constraint** – enforces minimum and maximum assignees per shift, configurable by:
+    - Weekday vs weekend
+    - Shift type (e.g., Ward vs Emergency)
-4. **Fairness (soft)** – balances the total number of shifts per person so workloads are distributed as evenly as possible.
+2. **Fairness Constraint (Soft)** – balances total shifts per assignee; can be configured as `tight`, `medium`, `loose`, or `soft`.
+    - Weekend fairness can be applied separately to ensure fair distribution of weekend shifts.
+3. **No-Consecutive Constraint** – ensures minimum spacing between assignments, preventing back-to-back shifts or consecutive-day scheduling.
+4. **Unavailability / Optional Extension** – supports preventing assignments for unavailable assignees (ready for integration).

 ---

-## Outputs
+## **Outputs**

-- A valid schedule assigning people to shifts across 7 days.
-- For each person, the total number of shifts assigned is also returned.
-- If perfect fairness isn’t possible, the solver minimizes the imbalance (soft constraint).
+- Schedule by **date and shift**, highlighting weekends.
+- Total shifts per assignee, including breakdown of weekday vs weekend shifts.
+- **Export Options:**
+    - **CSV** – for spreadsheet or data analysis.
+    - **HTML** – easy-to-read, human-friendly schedule visualization.

 ---

-## Design Principles Preserved
+## **Design Principles Preserved**

-- **Modularity:** Each constraint was added in a way that it can be toggled or extended later.
+- **Modularity:** Each constraint is implemented independently and can be toggled or extended.
-- **Scalability Ready:** The structure can naturally expand to:
+- **Scalability:** The architecture supports:
-  - More days (e.g., a full month).
+    - More days (monthly schedules).
     - Multiple shifts per day.
-  - Additional rules such as weekend fairness, role types, or individual preferences.
+    - Additional rules, e.g., preferences, roles, weighted fairness.
+- **Flexibility:** Shift labels are configurable; weekend and weekday rules can differ without changing code.

 ---

-👉 This means the **foundation is working**: we already have a functioning modular scheduler for a 7-day, 1-shift-per-day setup, with core coverage, rest, availability, and fairness rules in place.
+## **Next Steps / Future Enhancements**

+- Weighted fairness to prioritize certain shift types.
+- Preference-based assignment per assignee.
+- Soft constraints for coverage to allow slight deviations when perfect coverage is impossible.
+- Additional export formats (PDF/Excel) and integrations.

+---

+✅ **Current Status:**

+The foundation is fully functional — schedules can be generated for a configurable date range, multiple shifts per day, with coverage, fairness, no-consecutive, and weekend rules applied.
+Exports to CSV and HTML are operational.

+---